The School of Health Sciences has a vibrant research environment, with a particular emphasis on interdisciplinary research.

 More than 100m2 of further space is dedicated to research across separate rooms to support specialist areas of Exercise Physiology & Sport Performance, Cardiovascular Physiology, Psychophysiology, and Body Composition.
 These areas are supported by specialised equipment invested into the unit.
 Primary research equipment includes: eye tracking system (ALS), further 8-channel wireless EMG system (Delsys), transcranial magnetic stimulator (MagStim), 3 online, breath-by-breath expired gas analysis systems (LoveMedical), near infrared spectrometer (Oxiplex), cardiac ultrasound (VividQ), vascular ultrasound (Terason), Dual-energy X-ray absorptiometry (GE Lunar iDXA)), pulse wave velocity (?), motorised (h/p/cosmos) and non-motorised (Woodway Curve) treadmill, isokinetic dynamometer, programmable (Lode Excalibur Sport with pedal force measurement, Lode Corival, Tacx) and non-programmable (SRM trainer) cycle ergometers, cardiac stress-test / supine ergometer table (Lode Angio), automated desktop systems for blood lactate and glucose concentration (Biosen) and standard haematology.

-The Health Sciences Building houses dedicated dedicated research space and specialised nutrition teaching laboratories focused around clinical nutrition, nutritional biochemistry, food sensory analysis and food product development.
+The Health Sciences Building houses dedicated space and specialised research laboratories for Nutrition and Food Sciences in relation to clinical nutrition, nutritional biochemistry, food sensory analysis and food product development.
+Comprehensive and well-equipped product development kitchen and sensory labs are integral parts for the trailing and production of Food and Nutritional Sciences research projects.
+This 309m2 space includes a dedicated phlebotomy suite and facilities for the measurement of metabolic and molecular markers of human function in a regular biosciences area.
 There are also research facilities for the biosciences, representing a shared space with other units of assessment for analysis of human blood samples.
 This 309m2 space includes a dedicated phlebotomy suite and facilities for the measurement of metabolic and molecular markers of human function in a regular biosciences area.
-Two most recent additions to these labs include a semi-automated clinical chemistry testing system (RX masino, RANDOX) and a sophisticated Biochip Immunoanalyser (Evidence Investigator, RANDOX) both have broad applications is Sport and Exercise Science research.
-Measurement techniques via HPLC, colorimetry, ELISA and biochip array technology are supported.

 This research group formed in late 2013 has since been established a strong multidisciplinary research group evidenced by undertaking several research projects, important collaborations, conferences, PhD projects, and internal/external funding applications.
 The activities of this group have been continuously strengthened as a result of solid research collaborations with external researchers and formal institutional collaborations such as English Institute of Sport and Royal Liverpool Broadgreen University Hospitals, and Aintree Hospital NHS Trust.
 While shoulder / upper limb research has strategically been a key strategic theme for this research group to focus and grow, investigating the impact of various interventions to improve musculoskeletal health in older adults with or without clinical conditions has been another area of research focus.
 Below are some examples of associated research activities underpinned by a strong interdisciplinary approach.